Content Marketing 11 min read

 For example, turn your on-page article into an infographic that’s easily read on social media or maybe create a video for your YouTube channel.

-Don’t forget to link to your website to ensure that it benefits from the users that stumble across your content.
+Don’t forget to link to your website to ensure that it benefits the users that stumble across your content.
 Make your repurposed content call your readers into action—which in this case is to visit your site or purchase from your brand.

 Don’t underestimate the power of off-page SEO.